Slovakization: The use of the Hungarian language

-On September 1, 2009 more than ten thousand Hungarians held demonstrations to protest against the so-called language law that limits the use of minority languages in Slovakia.
+On September 1, 2009 more than ten thousand Hungarians held demonstrations to protest against the language law that limits the use of minority languages in Slovakia, in both countries.
 The law calls for fines of up to £4,380 for anyone "misusing the Slovak language.

 The particular anti-Hungarian edge of the Slovak public discourse reached its top in the 2010 parliamentary elections, when numerous parties have been campaigning with latent to openly anti-Hungarian slogans.
 The presently governing Smer has rented billboards that have warned that "They have given power to SMK!
 They will do it again!", alleging that forming a coalition with SMK would be dangerous.
 SNS went even further and published openly anti-Hungarian posters (see the picture on the right) asserting that Slovakia's on the brim of being conquered by Hungary due to the new Hungarian government's actions.
 Posters by SNS have been prominently featured in areas with predominantly Hungarian populace too.